 The best way to help your child learn how to avoid or shorten their temper tantrums is by modeling calm, centered behavior.

-Sometimes it looks a little different when kids do it.
-Your 4-year-old may stomp angrily off to their room screaming “I need some space!” and slam the door instead of saying, “I’m getting very frustrated.
+That being said, sometimes it looks a little different when kids do it.
+Your 4-year-old may stomp angrily off to their room screaming, “I need some space!” and slam the door instead of saying, “I’m getting very frustrated.
 I need a few minutes by myself to calm down.
 I’ll be right back,” like you do.
 But it’s still progress!

 Although you can’t let your child decide that yes, you’ll buy that box of cookies and yes, they can stay up late, and yes, they can play whatever video games they want for as long as they want, you can be intentional about giving them control when it’s appropriate.